reshape/reshape/README.md

   })
 ```

 Options can also be passed either to the `reshape` constructor as above, or to the `process` method.
 Options passed to `reshape` will persist between compiles, where options passed to `process` will only apply for that particular compile.
-Options passed to the `process` plugin will be deep-merged with existing options and take priority if there is a conflict.
+Options passed to `process` will be deep-merged with existing options and take priority if there is a conflict.
 For example:

 ```js
 const ph = reshape({ plugins: [example(), anotherExample()] })